SuboptimalEng/suboptimaleng.github.io/README.md

 ## Credits

+- Frantic Architect

-- Frantic Architect was a mobile game originally made by Will Kwan.
+  - is a mobile game originally made by Will Kwan
+  - the main objective is to build the highest tower

 - Frameworks

   - React.js
   - Next.js
   - Dat.GUI